Learn To Be: Cornell University

 As of March 2011, students Stephen Lane and Odis Ponce are starting a chapter at Cornell University.
 They are participating in Online Leadership Exchanges with leaders from the Foundation and other University Chapters.

 University of California, San Diego (UCSD)

 Seung Jin Lee and a group of undergraduate students officially registered and established a chapter at UCSD in the fall of 2011.
 The organization currently volunteers on-site for underprivileged children.

 University of Michigan, Ann Arbor

 Wolverine Tutors, an existing organization dedicated to providing online tutoring and mentoring for at-risk high school students, registered as a chapter of Learn to Be in 2012.

+Vassar College

+Evan Seker, 19, created and registered a chapter in the Spring of 2025.
+The organization is currently overseen by faculty researcher Dr. Lori Newman, and is seeking new members.

 Partnerships

 Local food establishments in Anaheim sponsored Learn To Be's first benefit dinner in August 2009.
 Hulu.com also broadcasts a commercial for Learn To Be.

+In 2023, Learn To Be partnered with Representative Alexandria Ocasio Cortez and hosted in-person events to sign children up for the free online tutoring and receive free school supplies.

 Fundraising

 In December 2009, supporters tried to garner votes for Learn To Be in the Chase Community Giving program.
 In June 2010, The Orange County Register reported that nearly 100 people participated in a walk/run event that raised more than $3,000 for the Learn To Be Foundation.